Health & Safety

 Prescription Drug Drop-off

-The Village of Bartlett will be collecting unused prescription drugs, OTC medications and sharps once a month, beginning in September.
+The Village of Bartlett collects unused prescription drugs, OTC medications and sharps once a month.
 Items can be dropped off inside Village Hall, 228 S. Main Street, from 9 a.m. to noon on the last Saturday of each month.
 Individuals dropping off sharps will be responsible for putting the sharps in the container; Village staff WILL NOT be handling the sharps.

 Items accepted in the program include, non-controlled prescription drugs, over-the-counter medications, liquid medication in leak-proof containers, pet medications, vitamins/supplements, ointments, lotions, homeopathic remedies, suppositories and sharps, such as needles and syringes.